limerencee/hacky-holidays-2020-writeups/attack-box.md

 ### Time to Get Crackin'!

-Well, seems like there is nothing else to try since the output appears to be controlled.
+Well, it seems like there is nothing else to try since the output appears to be controlled.
 What about targetting the `/launch` end-point?
-Since the hash appears to be seemingly like MD5, it might be crackable.
+Since the hash appears to be MD5, it might be crackable.
 The `payload` parameter contains `target` and `hash` parameters. **Maybe there's a chance** that `target` is the salt used for `hash`?

 Here are all 3 `hash`, along with the `target`:
 ```bash